Enveloppe/obsidian-mkdocs-publisher-python/README.md

 By default, the script will remove all file that doesn't exist in the vault, and file where you remove the share (`share: false`, or removed the key).
 You can keep all these file with ``--k``.

+### Limitation
+- **Nested admonition doesn't work for the moment.** I don't use it a lot, but if you want, you could improve the script or create a mkdocs plugin to care of that.
+- The script will not delete the file and folder if you change the `category` key.
+Beware of this.
+- Share "all" can be long on big vault.
+- File with same name can have some problem while scanning, because I don't keep your folder structure.
+Please, beware of this !
+Don't forget you can use `title` if you want a specific name (and this name already exist).

 ### Share one file
 To share **only** one file : `obs2mk --f FILEPATH`.
 It will :